aregsar/aregsarblog/blog/2020/production-oriented-laravel-project-setup-quickstart/index.md

 In this article I am going to show my setup procedure to setup a new Laravel project with the following out of the box features:

+- Tailwind UI
 - User Authentication
-- Tailwind UI
+- Redis queued user verification and password reset with background jobs
+- Configuration for Application, Session, Cache and Queue to use Redis locally and in production
 - Docker services for local development (mysql, redis, mailhog, elasticsearch)
-- Test MySQL database docker service for running feature tests
+- Test MySQL database docker service for running feature tests against
-- Configuration for Application, Session, Cache and Queue to use Redis locally and in production
-- script to start the docker services
-- user verification and password reset sent as background jobs

 ## Seting up a new Laravel project